atthehotcorner/shl-project/README.md

 **alias name word**

-Status: Partial *nesting not implemented, shorthand not implemented*
+Status: Partial *testing needed, might not work on built ins*

 This alias command adds a new alias to the shell.
 An alias is essentially a shorthand form of a long command.
 For example, you may have an alias *alias lf "/bin/ls -F"* set up so that whenever you type *lf* from the command line, the command that is executed is */bin/ls -F*.
 Note that alias expansion is only performed on the first word of a command.
 However, aliases may be nested and the shell detects when an infinite alias expansion occurs.